You Can’t Think Your Way Out of Autopilot: What Social Media Gets Wrong About Self-Observation and What Therapy Actually Changes

 • How they sound

-“I know why I do it.
+“I understand why I do it.
 I just can’t stop.”

-When anxiety rises, the nervous system moves first.
-Old strategies take over:
+When anxiety rises, the nervous system responds quickly.
+Familiar strategies activate automatically:

 • People-pleasing